adrelanos/aeternity-wiki/How-to-sign-a-message-with-a-private-key?.md

 - https://github.com/bitcoinjs/bitcoinjs-lib
 - https://github.com/bitcoinjs/bitcoinjs-message

-You'll need to have `node` and `browserify` installed.
-Start with installing `node` and then `npm install browserify -g`
+You'll need to have a `node` and `browserify` installed.
+Start with installing `node` and then using the command `npm install browserify -g`

-We will create a file with required libraries, let's call it `dependencies.js`
+We will create a file with libraries required, let's call it `dependencies.js`

 ```
 module.exports = {